HIV & AIDS Among Women

 - Recognize the effects of HIV infection in women.

-- Recall risk factors and barriers to prevention.
+- Recall risk factors and barriers to prevention in women.

 - Identify strategies for the prevention of HIV infection for women at risk.